 What's New At the Institute?

-Check out our voting resources page in order to learn about registration and voting criteria, deadlines, and dates.
+Check out our voting resources page here to learn about registration and voting criteria, deadlines, and dates.

 In 2016, the Nonviolence Institute (then the Institute for the Study and Practice of Nonviolence), assembled a group of staff, leaders, clients, and stakeholders to develop a strategic plan for growth and sustainability.
 The year-long planning process resulted in the formation of six strategic objectives.
 These objectives are a framework on which we build our services and projects.